Ivan-Dambulov/LocalBot/README.md

 Right now you get:

 A clean PySide6 desktop app
-Local GGUF models running through llama.cpp SQLite-backed conversation history
-Streaming responses
-Multiple saved chats and a New Conversation button
+Local GGUF models running through llama.cpp; SQLite-backed conversation history; Streaming responses; Multiple saved chats and a New Conversation button

 Everything works without an internet connection.
 Your chats stay on your machine.